(This article was last updated in June 2023)

 The main positives are:

 - It has performed well so far and importantly can give an investor a diversification tool within a wider portfolio.
 Holding Pardus Fixed Income Bond as one small component of a wider portfolio isn’t super risky given the returns on offer.
+This was at least a positive until the recent delayed coupon payments.

 - The investment is listed on the Frankfurt Stock Exchange, but essentially this is something that can be paid for.